Language and Communications Access

 These laws protect people from discrimination on the basis of race, color, national origin, disability, or proficiency in English.

-We're currently developing and building our program.
 Our goal is to support City departments in three different areas:Interpretation

 What is interpretation?
 When you listen in one language and then communicate what is said in a different language.
 We will offer services on-site and by telephone.
 We will be able to do this through City staff and third-party vendors.
 We will also offer interpretation in American Sign Language in person, as well as through Video Remote Interpreting (VRI).Translation